-Sweepstakes, contests, and promotions are great ways to drive sales, improve brand awareness, and nurture customer loyalty.
+Sweepstakes, contests, and promotions are great ways to drive sales, improve brand awareness, nurture customer loyalty, and elevate your customer acquisition strategy.
 They help you highlight product lines, promote events, and make the most brand partnerships.
-Sweepstakes promotions can even help you capture valuable zero- and first-party data and insights into your consumers’ preferences, needs, and purchasing behavior.
+Sweepstakes campaigns can even help you capture valuable zero- and first-party data and insights into your consumers’ preferences, needs, and purchasing behavior.

 But most importantly, they thrill your customers.